bstncc/wordle_comcom/README.md

 ## Results
-We made a fully functional scraper to be able to play the game via the command line We made it partway through implementing some of the rules, and Maat + I fixed a bug right after the presentation ended.
+We made a fully functional scraper to be able to play the game via the command line We made it partway through implementing some of the rules, and Matt + I fixed a bug right after the presentation ended.

 ## After the talk
 Modified about 10 lines of code to add rules for "present" letters.